Olawale29/30daysJavaScript/README.md

 The exercises sub-directory comprises exercise1.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned in day8.

 # Day 9
-Includes the day9.js file and the exercise9 directory.
+Includes the day9.js file and the exercises directory.
 I acquired knowledge about Higher Order Functions in JavaScript, covering the following concepts:

 Higher Order Functions